-From Figure 7-54, select Jitter Report and proceed exactly as in the "Summary Report" section on page 7-36, with only two exceptions.
-There is no Destination Routers selection and there is no Probe Type drop-down list in the equivalent of Figure 7-55, because the probe type is automatically Jitter.
+From Figure 7-54, choose Jitter Report and proceed similarly to the "Summary Report" section on page 7-36, with the following exceptions:

+- Value Displayed has different drop-down choices. - There is no Destination Routers selection - There is no Probe Type drop-down list in the equivalent of Figure 7-55, because the probe type is automatically Jitter.
 The result is a Jitter Report.